 Where to Get a Cat?

-- Private Sources - Sometimes, if their owner can no longer keep an adult cat, you can locate an adult cat through your local newspaper, grocery store bulletin board or veterinarian's office.
+- Private Sources - Sometimes, if their owner can no longer keep an adult cat, you can locate one through your local newspaper, grocery store bulletin board or veterinarian's office.
 As long as you can meet the person, observe the cat in its home environment, and make sure the cat is healthy, I do not see any reason not to get a cat this way.
 Many people advertise kittens for sale in the newspaper.
 Make sure the kitten is at least 12 weeks of age, is properly litter box trained, and healthy.
-However, most responsible breeders do not advertise in the newspaper.
+However, the majority of responsible breeders do not advertise in the newspaper.

 Getting a cat is a lifelong commitment of not only your time, but your money, to keep them in food, toys, and proper health.
 If you cannot afford, not only the initial cost of the cat but the on-going veterinarian expenses, vaccinations, the cost of spay/neuter, etc., then you should not get a cat until you can afford one.